akkartik/mu/tutorial/index.md

 The combination of `compare` and `break` results in the variable `x` being assigned 0 _if and only if_ its value was less than 0 at the beginning.
-The `break` family of instructions is used to jump to the end of an enclosing `{}` block, skipping all intervening instructions.
+The `break` family of instructions is used to jump to the end of an enclosing `{}` block if some condition is satisfied, skipping all intervening instructions.

 To prepare for this task, read the sections in the Mu reference on [`compare`](https://github.com/akkartik/mu/blob/main/mu.md#comparing-values)